Alaska Airlines cancels all flights on 737 Max 9 planes through Saturday

 Alaska Air, which along with United Airlines is one of two U.S. carriers that uses the Max 9 planes, has scrapped hundreds of trips since the "door plug" blew off Flight 1282 as it was flying to Ontario, Canada.
 No one was hurt on the plane, which carried 174 passengers and six crew members.

-As of Wednesday afternoon the company had cancelled an additional 121 flight, or 19% of its daily scheduled departures, according to tracking website FlightAware.
+As of Wednesday afternoon the company had cancelled an additional 121 flights, or 19% of its daily scheduled departures, according to tracking website FlightAware.

 Alaska told customers to expect between 110 and 150 cancellations a day until the inspections are complete.
 "We regret the significant disruption that has been caused for our guests by cancellations due to these aircraft being out of service," the airline said in a statement Wednesday.